Flower bed ideas – beautiful ways to create floral displays in your garden

 The great thing about perennials is exactly that: they’re perennial.
 They do their thing, filling the garden with fantastic flowers or long lasting colorful leaves – and then the next year they do it again, and again, and then the year after that.

 There are two ways to go about choosing perennials.
 You can decide which features are missing from your planting and choose perennials that provide these qualities.
 Or you can simply choose perennials that you really like, that grab your attention, and then look around the garden and find homes for them.
+Collecting seeds is a cost effective way to fill your flower beds with your own homegrown stock.

 Don’t be tied too rigidly by the old tall-at-the-back-short-at-the-front idea; clearly it makes sense, but short early flowers like hellebores make impressive clumps at the back and like the shade of taller perennials later.
 Tall see-through perennials such as Verbena bonariensis can be set towards the front.